ZarehD/AspNetStatic/Readme.md

 ## Great, So How Do I Use It?

-It's a peace of cake!
+It's a piece of cake!

 1. Add the Nuget Package to your ASP.NET Core web app project
    ```